Updated November 20th, 2023.

 - The process to determine which wealthy women niche market you will serve best (and when you should choose a different target market)

-- Why your marketing message needs to adjust when serving different female sub-niche markets (Ignore this, and it will be virtually impossible to tap into this market!).
+- Why your marketing message needs to adjust when serving different female sub-niche markets

 - One of the best places to find both traditional and non-traditional affluent women